 The problem seems to be more intense with the availability of materials on the Internet.
 In some cases plagiarism occurs because students don't want to do the work required and so they simply cheat.
 However, in some cases, it is due to a lack of knowledge and understanding as to what plagiarism is.
-All written assignments are submitted to Turnitin.com for an originality assessment.
-Documents which fail the Turnitin.com assessment will not be accepted.
+All written assignments are subject to www.turnitin.com for an originality assessment.